Pierre Desir: 2019 season

 On March 13, 2019, Desir signed a three-year, $22.5 million contract extension with the Colts with $12 million guaranteed.

-In Week 7 against the Houston Texans, Desir recorded his first interception of the season off Deshaun Watson in the 30–23 win.
+In Week 7 against the Texans, Desir recorded his first interception of the season off Deshaun Watson in the 30–23 win.

-In Week 16 against the Carolina Panthers, Desir recorded two interceptions off passes thrown by rookie quarterback Will Grier during the 38–6 win.
+In Week 16 against the Panthers, Desir recorded two interceptions off passes thrown by rookie quarterback Will Grier during the 38–6 win.

 On March 21, 2020, Desir was released by the Indianapolis Colts.

 New York Jets

-On April 2, 2020, the New York Jets signed Desir to a one year contract worth up to $5.5 million.
+On April 2, 2020, the New York Jets signed Desir to a one-year contract worth up to $5.5 million.

 In Week 2 against the San Francisco 49ers, Desir recorded his first interception as a Jet off a pass thrown by Nick Mullens during the 31–13 loss.
-In Week 4 against the Denver Broncos on Thursday Night Football, Desir recorded two interceptions off of passes thrown by quarterback Brett Rypien, including a pick six, in the 37–28 loss.
+In Week 4 against the Broncos on Thursday Night Football, Desir recorded two interceptions off of passes thrown by quarterback Brett Rypien, including a pick six, in the 37–28 loss.
 He also gave up a 48 yard touchdown reception to Broncos rookie wide receiver Jerry Jeudy during the game.
 On November 17, 2020, Desir was waived by the Jets.
 Despite being waived, Desir was named the Jets nominee for the Walter Payton Man of the Year Award.

 Baltimore Ravens

 On November 28, 2020, Desir was signed to the Baltimore Ravens' practice squad.
-He was elevated to the active roster on December 8, December 19, and December 26 for the team's weeks 13, 15, and 16 games against the Dallas Cowboys, Jacksonville Jaguars, and New York Giants, and reverted to the practice squad after each game.
+He was elevated to the active roster on December 8, December 19, and December 26 for the team's weeks 13, 15, and 16 games against the Dallas Cowboys, Jaguars, and New York Giants, and reverted to the practice squad after each game.
 He was elevated again on January 15, 2021, for the team's divisional playoff game against the Buffalo Bills, and reverted to the practice squad again following the game.
 His practice squad contract with the team expired after the season on January 25, 2021.

 Seattle Seahawks (second stint)

 Desir signed with the Seattle Seahawks on April 23, 2021.
-He was released on August 24, 2021.
+He was released on August 24.

 Tampa Bay Buccaneers

 On September 13, 2021, Desir was signed by the Tampa Bay Buccaneers to the practice squad.
-He was promoted to the active roster on October 2, 2021.
+He was promoted to the active roster on October 2.
 He played in twelve games with the team, both as a cornerback and on special teams.

 NFL career statistics

 Personal life

 In 2011, Desir married Morgan Julian.
-They have three children: Keeli, Kamryn, and Pierre, Jr.
+They divorced in 2023 They have three children: Keeli, Kamryn, and Pierre, Jr.

 In February 2021, he donated 10,000 meals to the Houston Food Bank during Winter Storm Uri, which put much of Texas out of power, water, and heat.